jenkinsci/gitlab-branch-source-plugin/README.md

      ```
      then `submit`, and then select `Check Now`.
 Experimental plugin updates will be marked as such on the `Available` and `Updates` tabs of the Plugin Manager.

-3. Download *.hpi from [here](https://repo.jenkins-ci.org/releases/io/jenkins/plugins/gitlab-branch-source/0.0.6-beta%255C/gitlab-branch-source-0.0.6-beta%255C.hpi) and manually install.
+3. Download `gitlab-branch-source-0.0.6-beta.hpi` from [here](https://repo.jenkins-ci.org/releases/io/jenkins/plugins/gitlab-branch-source/0.0.6-beta%255C/gitlab-branch-source-0.0.6-beta%255C.hpi) and manually install.

 4. From Source: